 Unit 1 takes ~1.5–2 hours to work well, provided that students are prepared for the discussion.
 It can be useful to spread Unit 1 over two consecutive class meetings (not entire class meetings, necessarily) to give students repeated exposure to the content.

 Unit 1 of this introductory-level module largely focuses on qualitative understanding of the water cycle.
 GETSI also has a majors-level module Measuring Water Resources with GPS, Gravity, and Traditional Methods that is much more quantitative.
-Optional Slides for this unit (PowerPoint 2007 (.pptx) 15.9MB Mar4 23) draw from that more advanced module.
+Optional Slides for this unit (PowerPoint 2007 (.pptx) 18.6MB Aug9 24) draw from that more advanced module.
 It includes quantitative approaches to the water cycle and images related to the different measurement methods covered in the Unit 1.2 readings.
 Some introductory instructors may choose to refer to slides in this presentation as students are working or to facilitate student summing up of work at the end of a discussion/activity in Unit 1.1 and Unit 1.2.

-Unit 1.1: Reservoirs and transport pathways of the hydrosphere
+Unit 1.1: Reservoirs and Transport Pathways of the Hydrosphere

 Preparation prior to class: